Quick summary:

 Stray observations:

-• When I first watched this film, I was a little "meh" on it.
+- When I first watched this film, I was unsure about it.
 It was late, I was tired, and I felt like I wasn't giving it my full attention.
 When I watched it again with my faculties intact, I couldn't stop thinking about it.
 This is why I can't write reviews quickly.
 My hot takes are often not that great.

-• This interview with Do and Larsen contains spoilers, but I recommend it for anyone who wants a deeper dive.
+- My interview with Do contains spoilers, but I recommend it for anyone who wants a deeper dive.